Stock Data Structure

 The Shares Outstanding Observations Array cannot be used to directly find the shares outstanding each calendar period.
 Utility functions and programs are available to map observations to time series used to calculate market capitalization.

 Every security on the CRSP file is assigned one delist record.
 The Delisting Event Array contains information on the status of a security after it is no longer listed on an exchange in a CRSP file.
-Each delisting history event contains a code describing the reason for delisting, the value after delisting (when available), forward links to acquiring issue and company traded on NYSE, NYSE MKT, NASDAQ, or NYSE Arca and delisting return.
+Each delisting history event contains a code describing the reason for delisting, the value after delisting (when available), forward links to acquiring issue and company traded on NYSE, NYSE American, NASDAQ, or NYSE Arca and delisting return.
 Active issues have a delisting history event where Delisting Date is set to the last date of available price data.
 The Distribution History Array includes itemized data on the payments made to shareholders after the delisting, and includes announcement information related to the delisting when available.

 |Delist Information||Amount After Delisting||dlamt|